 1. Anyone suspecting fraud concerning federal or other programs should report their concerns to the Superintendent at 229-225-4380.
 In the event the allegation of fraud involves the Superintendent, an employee may report his or her suspicions directly to the chairman of the Thomas County Board of Education.
 Contact information for the Thomas County Board Chairman may be found on the school system's website.
-2. Any employee of the Thomas County Board of Education (temporary staff, full-time staff and/or contractors) who receives a report of suspected fraudulent activity must report this information within the next business day to the superintendent or chairman of the Thomas County Board of Education at 229-225-4380.
+2. Any employee of the Thomas County Board of next business day to the superintendent or chairman of the Thomas County Board of Education at 229-225-4380.
 Employees have the responsibility to report suspected fraud.
 All reports can be made in confidence.